readSCP

 vignettes/read_scp.Rmd

-Our data structure is relying on two curated data classes:
+Our data structure is relying on three curated data classes:

 Because mass spectrometry (MS)-based single-cell proteomics (SCP)